alem-platform/backend/secure-shell-chat/README.md

 In this project, you will build an **SSH chat application**.

-Similar projects are used by communities, development teams, and privacy-conscious users to communicate securely in terminal environments without relying on web-based interfaces.
-This application will create a robust chat system accessible via SSH protocol, allowing users to connect, exchange messages and use various commands for enhanced interaction.
-Additionally, it will manage user sessions, message history, and secure authentication.
+Such applications are used by various communities, development teams, and privacy-conscious users to communicate securely in terminal environments without relying on web-based interfaces.
+This application will create a robust chat system accessible via the SSH protocol, allowing users to connect, exchange messages, and use various commands for enhanced interaction.
+It will also manage user sessions, message history, and secure authentication.

-This project will teach you how to implement secure network protocols, build interactive terminal applications, and develop real-time communication systems that are both privacy-focused and developer-friendly.
-You'll gain valuable experience in creating software that bridges the gap between networking fundamentals and practical user interaction.
+This project focuses on implementing secure network protocols, interactive terminal applications, and real-time communication systems that are both privacy-focused and developer-friendly.
+You’ll gain valuable experience in bridging networking fundamentals with practical user interaction.

 ## Context

 SSH (**S**ecure **Sh**ell) is, first of all, a secure communication protocol for the secure operation of remote systems over an unsecured network.
 Although SSH is designed as a security tool, there are several ways to use it to bypass certain restrictions.
 Beyond basic remote access, SSH serves as a foundation for building various applications for secure communication, file exchange, and other collaborative tools.
 Developers can leverage SSH's encrypted tunneling capabilities to create secure messaging systems, file synchronization utilities, backup solutions, and collaborative development environments, all benefiting from SSH's robust authentication and encryption mechanisms.

-SSH Chat is a terminal-based real-time communication platform accessible via SSH protocol.
+SSH Chat is a terminal-based real-time communication platform accessible via the SSH protocol.

-The project is a secure, lightweight messaging system that demonstrates the basic principles of networking and concurrent programming principles.
+This project demonstrates the principles of networking and concurrent programming within a secure, lightweight messaging system.

 ---
 ## Resources

 - Read about SSH Protocol [here](https://en.wikipedia.org/wiki/Secure_Shell#Standards_documentation).
 - Read about Go SSH package [here](golang.org/x/crypto/ssh).